🪰526,489 violations tracked across 67 Florida counties

 None on file yet

-The latest inspection on December 10, 2025 had no critical findings, but inspectors still documented 1 major and 7 minor violations.
+The latest inspection on December 10, 2025 shows 8 observation rows: no critical rows, 1 major, and 7 minor.

 Inspection data quality